hwhwkim7/ks-core/README.md

 ## Problem Overview

 Traditional cohesive substructure discovery in hypergraphs often suffers from the influence of large, noisy hyperedges.
-Existing models such as nbr-$k$-core and $(k, g)$-core lack the flexibility to penalize weak co-occurrences.
+Existing models such as nbr- $k$ -core and $(k, g)$-core lack the flexibility to penalize weak co-occurrences.

 To address this, the $(k, s)$-core model introduces:
-	•	DCS (Decay-based Closeness Score): Quantifies interaction strength between nodes by penalizing large hyperedges.
+- $DCS$ (Decay-based Closeness Score): Quantifies interaction strength between nodes by penalizing large hyperedges.
-	•	Strong Neighbors: Only neighbors with cumulative DCS $≥ s$ are considered.
+- Strong Neighbors: Only neighbors with cumulative $DCS ≥ s$ are considered.
-	•	$(k, s)$-core: The maximal node set where each node has at least k strong neighbors.
+- $(k, s)$-core: The maximal node set where each node has at least $k$ strong neighbors.

 ## Code Structure
 ```
 .
 ├── main.py            # Main
-├── func.py            # Core utilities for hypergraph, DCS, and statistics
+├── func.py            # Core utilities for hypergraph, $DCS$, and statistics
 ├── kscore.py          # Peeling algorithm to extract (k, s)-core
 ├── datasets/          # Directory for input .hyp hypergraph files
 ├── output.csv         # Output log (created after running)